 Common causes of vertigo due to problems with your inner ear include:

 - benign paroxysmal positional vertigo (BPPV)

 Benign paroxysmal positional vertigo

-- This is usually caused by sudden changes in the position of your head such as when you tip your head up or down, when you lie down or when you turn over or sit up in bed.
+- Benign paroxysmal positional vertigo is usually caused by sudden changes in the position of your head, such as when you tip your head up or down, when you lie down or when you turn over or sit up in bed.

 - When the nerve is inflamed or infected, the sensation of dizziness or vertigo arises.